gaperton/Type-R/docsource/08_Mixins.md

 #### `decorator` @mixinRules({ name : `rule`, ... }) class ...`

-MixtureJS implements configurable merge rules.
-Rules can be extented in any subclass using the `mixinRules` class decorator.
-Rule is the string from the following list.
+Define configurable properties merge rules for the specific class.
+Rules can be extented in any subclass.

-If merge rule is an object, the corresponding member is expected to be an object and the rule defines the merge rules for its members.

 ## Mixin rules

 #### `rule` name : 'merge'

-Assume property to be an object, which members taken from mixins must be merged.
+Assume the property to be an object.
+Property values from mixins will be merged.

+#### `rule` name : { name1 : `rule`, ... }

+If merge rule is an object, the corresponding member is expected to be an object and the rule defines the merge rules for its members.

 #### `rule` name : 'pipe'